Showing posts with label Bollywood. Show all posts

 The new bride, Mini is full of resentment and anger against Ghanshyam and still dreams of Naren.
 She refuses to share bed with her husband and is sullen in her relationship with the rest of the family.
 Ghanshyam is very patient and understanding towards his young wife.
 In spite of her anger and resentment, slowly she is drawn in the complex negotiations and power-plays of living in a joint family.

-She observes everyone’s obsession with Nikhil – he is the uncrowned prince of the house and everyone is ready to fawn over him and run to fulfill his desires.
+She observes everyone’s obsession with Nikhil – he is the uncrowned prince of the house and everyone is ready to fawn over him and run to fulfil his desires.
 Ghanshayam on the other hand, is neglected and ignored.
 Yet, he is kind and gentle towards everyone.
 He is ever respectful to his mother, even when she is unjust towards him.

 At the same time, on issues of principles, Ghanshyam does not bend to anyone, gently but firmly, he refuses compromises with his principles.
 Like when a guy offers to marry Charu, only if he is paid a large amount of money.
-“I will not sell my sister”, Ghanshyam says firmly and refuses to change his decision inspite of his step mother's insistence.
+“I will not sell my sister”, Ghanshyam says firmly and refuses to change his decision in spite of his step mother's insistence.

 Slowly and grudgingly, Mini starts liking him and admiring him.